(Under perpetual revision! I had bios scattered all over the place, so I’m going to try and consolidate them here.)

 You’re also welcome to visit my farm web site at: Marehaven.org

 The PWR Version

-As a long-time member of the PWR Technology Committee and now the program’s Digital Literacy Coordinator (see Coordinator Bio), I’ve offered workshops on topics relating to teaching writing with technology for many years.
+As a long-time member of the PWR Technology Committee and the program’s Digital Literacy Coordinator for two years (see Coordinator Bio), I’ve offered workshops on topics relating to teaching writing with technology for many years.

 I’ve incorporated digital literacy practices into my classroom activities over the past decade, and starting a few years ago, I began to integrate the theory and practice of digital composition as well, particularly in my WRTG 3020 class on the Rhetoric of Gender and Sexuality.
 The class explores what we know about gender and sexuality (and how we know it) through a variety of discourses and mediums, and students engage with the topic while learning to compose rhetorically aware messages in a variety of digital formats.

 I’m especially interested in continuing to explore the possibilities of digital storytelling as a rhetorically powerful form of communication, relevant within and across all disciplines as well as in civic and professional contexts.
-At this year’s COLTT, I gave a two hour presentation/mini-workshop on Digital Storytelling that was very well-received — although, interestingly, the attendees were all from outside the writing program!
+At the 2011 session of COLTT, I gave a two hour presentation/mini-workshop on Digital Storytelling that was very well-received — although, interestingly, the attendees were all from outside the writing program!